Best 15 Vegan Iodine Sources For Your Kids

 Tiredness, like weight gain, is not always a sign of iodine insufficiency.
 It is natural for a person to feel sleepy if they do not receive enough sleep.

-Weakness And Fatigue
+4. Weakness And Fatigue

+Iodine shortage is also associated with fatigue and weakness.
 According to some research, approximately 80% of patients with low thyroid hormone levels, which occur in cases of iodine shortage, experience fatigue, sluggishness, and weakness.

-The body can't produce as much energy as it normally can when thyroid hormone levels are low.
-It's probable that your energy levels will plummet and you'll feel exhausted as a result.
+Thyroid hormones aid in the production of energy, which causes these symptoms.
+When thyroid hormone levels are low, the body can't produce as much energy as it normally can.
+Your energy levels will probably plummet and you'll feel exhausted as a result.

-In fact, exhaustion and weakness were the most common symptoms among those with low or somewhat low thyroid hormone levels, according to a survey of 2,456 persons.
+Exhaustion and weakness were the most common symptoms among those with low or somewhat low thyroid hormone levels, according to a survey of 2,456 persons.

-Hair Loss Is A Common Problem
+5. Hair Loss Is A Common Problem Of Iodine Deficiency

+Thyroid hormones aid in the regulation of hair follicle growth.
 Hair follicles may stop renewing if your thyroid hormone levels are low.
 Hair loss may occur as a result of this over time.

 As a result, persons who are deficient in iodine may have hair loss.
 Hair loss was found in 30% of patients with low thyroid hormone levels in a study of 700 adults.